ssskz/ssskz.github.io/_posts/2022-10-21-sample-post.md

 Edit: 2022-10-21
 mathjax: true
 mermaid: true
-tags: tag1 tag2 tag3
+tags: sample mermaid mathjax
-categories: sample post
+categories: Markdown
 description: This is a sample post testing and demonstrating all the markdown syntaxes.
 In the description you can also use markdowns to do *A* **B** ***C*** and `D` and other stuff like a [link](https://ssskz.github.io).
 ---